Skip to content

 Veteran Designation on Oklahoma Driver’s License or ID

-To be eligible, you must present a DD214, or equivalent (which indicates “honorable” or “general under honorable conditions” discharge), a VA ID card, or copy of your current orders at a Motor Licensing Tag Agent when applying.
+To be eligible, you must present a DD214 or equivalent (which indicates “honorable” or “general under honorable conditions” discharge), a VA ID card, or a copy of your current orders at a Motor Licensing Tag Agent when applying.

 Oklahoma Veterans License Plates

-If you’re a veteran with a VA disability rating of 50 percent or higher, you may be eligible for a disabled or partially disabled license plate.
+If you’re an Oklahoma disabled veteran with a VA disability rating of 50 percent or higher, you may be eligible for a disabled or partially disabled license plate.

-Apply for a disabled veteran license plate here.
+Apply for an Oklahoma disabled veteran license plate here

 Vehicle Registration Discounts for Veterans in Oklahoma